-One of the most important tests a woman can have is a routine Pap test.
-It can often prevent cervical cancer by detecting cell changes before they turn into cancer.
-If cervical cancer develops, the Pap test can help find it early, when it's easier to cure.
+Getting a routine Pap test - also called a Pap smear - can help detect cervical cancer early or sometimes even before it develops.
+The test can detect changes in cells before they turn into cancer, allowing treatment before cancer develops.
+If cervical cancer has developed, the Pap test can help find it early, when it's easier to cure.

 How is a Pap test done?

 The Pap test is simple and quick.
 It can be done as part of a routine pelvic exam.

 During the pelvic exam, your doctor will examine your vagina with an instrument called a speculum.
 Then he or she will use a tiny brush or other tool to take a sample of cells from your cervix.
 This cell sample is sent to a lab, where it's examined for cells that are cancerous or could become cancerous.
 For some women, a cervical cancer screening may also include testing for the human papillomavirus (HPV).

 A Pap test should be done when you're not menstruating.
 The best time is between 10 and 20 days after the first day of your period.
 Also, don't have sex, douche, or use any type of vaginal cream or tampons for two days before the test.
 These things could affect your test results.